 Washington Legislature set to adjourn 105-day session

-Washington lawmakers are preparing to wrap up their work Sunday, with final votes on a two-year budget, a new capital gains tax and a low-carbon fuel standard all expected before they adjourn their 105-day legislative session.
+Washington lawmakers are preparing to wrap up their work Sunday, with final votes on a two-year budget, a new capital gains tax and a low-carbon fuel standard all happening as they move to adjourn their 105-day legislative session.

 The two-year $59 billion state budget plan was released publicly Saturday following negotiations between House and Senate Democratic budget writers.
-The House and Senate are expected to each vote to pass it sometime before midnight, when this year's session — which has been held mostly remotely due to the ongoing coronavirus pandemic — officially ends.
+The Democratic-led House passed the budget on a 57-40 vote and sent it to the Senate for a final vote.

+“If this pandemic has taught us anything it has taught us how interconnected we are,” said Democratic Rep. Lillian Ortiz-Self.
+“This is a budget that is focused on recovery for everyone.”

 In addition to state funds, the budget uses billions of federal dollars in spending on pandemic relief, ranging from learning loss in schools to child care grants to rental assistance.